 Data Collection Worksheet LEA Team Discussion Points LEA Team Discussion Points have been developed to begin and sustain discussion among members of the team.
 These points should be reflected in the Data Collection Summary.
-What evidence exists that: The LEA's written policy includes all the required components?
+What evidence exists that: The LEA's Annual Public Notice includes all the required components?
 The LEA has adopted and uses a public outreach awareness system to locate and identify students thought to be eligible for special education within the LEA's jurisdiction?
-The LEA conducts awareness activities to inform parents of children applying to or enrolled in the charter school and cyber charter school of its special education services and programs and how to request services and programs?
+The LEA conducts awareness activities to inform the public of its special education services and programs and how to request services and programs?
 Written information is published in the LEA Handbook and LEA website?
-The child find information includes procedures to ensure confidentiality of information pertaining to students with disabilities?
+The Annual Public Notice includes procedures to ensure confidentiality of information pertaining to students with disabilities?
 The LEA's personnel are familiar with the available dissemination materials and responsibility for dissemination of those materials?
-The LEA uses a variety of methods (radio, TV, printed publications) and locations to provide the public notice The distribution of notification to parents occurs routinely?
+The LEA uses a variety of methods (radio, TV, printed publications) and locations to provide the public notice?
+The distribution of notification to parents occurs routinely?
 LEA Data Collection Summary 3 To Be Completed by Chairperson: Conclusion Yes, In Compliance No, Not In Compliance